Legislation on Occupational Safety and Health

 Legislation prepared in Finland and by the EU

-Most recent OSH legislation is based in EU legislation (in the form of directives).
+Most recent OSH legislation is based in EU legislation (in the form of directives and decrees).
 Finnish specialists take an active part in preparing EU OSH legislation.

 - employee safety, health and safe working environments

 - employee rights, working hours and other conditions of employment